ShaneeexD/SODMurderMayhem/README.md

 - Preset names (e.g., Address preset "Park", "Path").
 - Fallback name substrings (e.g., "park", "path").
 - Optional name exclusions (e.g., exclude "parking" when matching "park").
+- Optional floor name filters: include/exclude substrings applied to floor names of rooms belonging to a location.

-Currently implemented rule(s):
+Currently implemented rules:

 - Park/Path rule, activated by `"allowPark-Mayhem": true`.
   - Prefers addresses with presets `Park` or `Path`.
   - Falls back to name matches containing `park`/`path` while excluding `parking`.
   - Picks the candidate with the lowest occupancy that passes usability checks (e.g., occupancy limit overrides, etc.).
+  - Note: The Park/Path rule does not require any floor names by default; floor constraints are supported by the system and can be used in future rules.

+- Hotel Bathroom rule, activated by `"allowHotelBathroom-Mayhem": true`.
+  - Prefers addresses with presets `BuildingBathroomMale` or `BuildingBathroomFemale`.
+  - Falls back to location names containing `bathroom` or `public bathrooms`.
+  - Applies optional floor-name filter includes for `hotel_basement` to narrow to hotel basement bathrooms.
+  - Tokens are matched case-insensitively and normalized to lowercase internally.

 Extending rules (for mod developers):

 - New rules can be added following the same pattern (e.g., Alleys, Backstreets) using preset names and/or safe name substrings.
-- Patches call a single helper that finds the best-matching location, which reduces duplication and makes future additions easy.
+- Patches call into a dynamic rule registry that gathers all active rules for the current case and selects among them in random order.
+This reduces duplication and makes future additions easy.

 ## Compatibility